AdityaManjrekar/hello-world/README.md

 # hello-world
-The Program prints Hello World on the terminal
+The following Program prints Hello World on the terminal